orangeduck/mpc/README.md

 ```
 mpc_lexer_add(&lexer, EOL, outEOL);
 ```
-first it is binded to an End Of Line parser, and is registered the function outEOL (this CAN be NULL to specify no function should be binded), if it suceeds it executes its binded function if any, and consumes the input it has managed to match, then moves on to the next parser, if there are no other parsers then it checks itself again, this CAN lead to infinite loops if no available parsers can match a input, this can be solved by adding a parser that can match that input, so that input gets consumed and other parsers can then continue their work
+first it is binded to an End Of Line parser, and is registered the function outEOL as a parser action, in which the action to be preformed when parsing is successful (this CAN be NULL to specify no function should be binded), if it suceeds it executes its binded function if any, and consumes the input it has managed to match, then moves on to the next parser, if there are no other parsers then it checks itself again, this CAN lead to infinite loops if no available parsers can match a input, this can be solved by adding a parser that can match that input, so that input gets consumed and other parsers can then continue their work

 ```
 mpc_lexer_add(&lexer, Line, outLINE);